endymion1818/deliciousreverie-2023/src/content/posts/react-countdown-timer.md

 ```
 The first change here is to convert the start time to a [Temporal Instant object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Instant).

-Parsing the `duration` can be done simply just bu using a `Temporal.Duration`, which natively supports the ISO 8601 format, therefore calculating the total is a matter of converting the converted `duration` to miliseconds, and then using [`.add()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Duration/add) to add one to the other.
+`Temporal.Duration` natively supports the ISO 8601 format, therefore calculating the total is a matter of converting the `duration` to milliseconds, and then using [`.add()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Duration/add) to calculate the sum.

-So although `endTime` is slightly more verbose, we didn't have all the setup and its easier to see what's going on.
+So although `endTime` itself slightly more verbose, we didn't have all the setup and its easier to see what's going on.
 I much prefer my code that way since it makes it much easier for other developers to pick up later on.

 Now for the `useEffect()` hook: